vkolgi/json-to-graphql-query/README.md

 ## Features

  * Converts a JavaScript object to a GraphQL Query
- * Supports nested objects & arguments
+ * Full support for nested query nodes and arguments
+ * Support for Enum values
- * Supports JSON input types for arguments (see arguments example below)
+ * Supports JSON input types for arguments

+See usage examples below :)

 ## Usage